graphql-dotnet/graphql-dotnet/README.md

 ## Roadmap

 ### Grammar / AST
-- Grammar and AST for the GraphQL language should be compatible with the April 2016 specification.
+- Grammar and AST for the GraphQL language should be compatible with the October 2016 specification.

 ### Operation Execution
 - [x] Scalars